 She also lectures across the United States teaching professionals to have integrity, compassion and to improve care through better communication and ethical frameworks.
 Patients, families and professionals love Viki’s practical approach to dealing with ethically challenging dilemmas.
 Her recent experience as an expert witness for a court case where an advance healthcare directive failed has inspired her to create a set of tools to increase advance directive success by making them personalized and meaningful instead of generic.

 Viki provides bioethics consultation and support for many hospitals in the Los Angeles area.
+She also provides private consultations for individuals who are struggling to make difficult decisions.
 She holds a master’s degree in bioethics from the Medical College of Wisconsin and a bachelor’s degree in speech communication from California State University at Northridge.
 She has specialized training in mediation and cultural negotiation from Pepperdine University and UCLA.
 Viki is an honorary board member of the Well Spouse Association.
-She has also been a caregiver for many years for four members of her family.
+She has also been a caregiver for many years for six members of her family.

 Viki recently keynoted four Alzheimer’s Association conferences in Wisconsin as well as in Monterey, California.
 Spoke at the National Geriatric Care Manager’s conference, National n4a conference, Texas and California NASW conferences, National Elder Law Foundation conference, National AHCA/NCAL conference, Mid-American Institute on Aging conference, the Washington, Idaho, Florida and Texas Guardian conferences and many Area Agency on Aging conferences.
 She has lectured to physician audiences at over 400 events.